Is your child 3 years old and struggling with potty training? — I say, don’t worry!

 - Driven by your child’s own motivation and interest in the process.

-- Evidence based method which has been tested and proven to be effective.
+- An evidence-based method which has been tested and proven to be effective.
 Through multiple research trials.

 - Research indicates a good success rate.

-- It takes effort.
+- It takes a lot of effort.
 It takes on average 5 months for your child to complete the whole process and achieve daytime dryness.

 Try your best, stay positive and don’t let your fears and anxieties get in the way of your beautiful child learning an important life skill.
 With your love and support, they will master it in no time at all!